 - total reported child casualties (ages 0 to 15) fell by 14% to 16,460 for the year ending March 2013 from 19,131 for the previous year, with those killed or seriously injured down 12% to 2,150.

 Motor vehicle traffic levels fell by 1% compared with the 12 month period ending March 2012.

-Weather effects - notably much colder mean temperatures in Q1 2013 than in Q1 2012 - are likely to have contributed to large year on year falls in the numbers of pedal cyclist casualties (down 23%) and motorcyclist casualties (down 27%) during Q1 2013.
-Also, car occupant casualties in Q1 2013 were down 12% on year, but weather effects appear less significant for these road users.
+Weather effects (notably much colder mean temperatures in January to March 2013 than in January to March 2012) are likely to have contributed to large year on year falls in the numbers of pedal cyclist casualties (down 23%) and motorcyclist casualties (down 27%) during January to March 2013.
+Also, car occupant casualties were down 12% on year, but weather effects appear less significant for these road users.